Gertrud Lutz-Fankhauser: UNICEF

 During 1947 or 1948 Lutz-Fankhauser came across Al Davidson, director of UNICEF's European office.
 It was he who offered her a job with UNICEF.
 She was employed as head of the UNICEF "mission to Poland" between July 1947 and the mission's closure in December 1950.
 Interviewed later, she recalled that the most important aspect of her mission in Poland was the feeding programme.
 There was no mass starvation, but the great majority of children were badly underweight, while the poor quality of the remaining housing caused an alarmingly high level of Tuberculosis, which meant that agencies including the Red Cross and UNICEF were called upon to provide extensive medical support along with the feeding programme.
 UNICEF also funded an anti-rickets campaign and short post-graduate study programmes in Switzerland for young Polish doctors.
 In Poland as in Germany most of the industrial capacity had been reduced to rubble during the war.
 During Lutz-Fankhauser's time running the UNICEF mission in Poland, in collaboration with the government and other agencies, UNICEF arranged vaccination programmes.
 They also supplied pasteurisation equipment for milk collection depots and set up five powdered milk factories.

 Her longest and in many ways most successful posting was to Brazil where she headed up the UNICEF mission between 1951 and 1964.
 It was a period of rapid change.
 There were serious challenges to be addressed with respect to child nutrition and health issues in the remoter parts of the interior and north-east of the country.
 The high levels of currency depreciation and inflation presented challenges in respect of budgeting.
-Getting round the country became less of an issue after the capital was relocated to Brasilia, since this was rapidly followed by a massive road building programme, which reduced dependency on ancient Douglas DC-3s.
+Getting round the country became less of an issue after the capital was relocated to Brasília, since this was rapidly followed by a massive road building programme, which reduced dependency on ancient Douglas DC-3s.
 An initial challenge, rapidly overcome, was that Lutz-Fankhauser had never mastered Portuguese.
 However, mastering the language was not too easy, given the Latin origins that in many respects also surface in French she was also amused to find that some of the more nasal sounds used in Brazilian Portuguese were unexpectedly similar to vowel sounds familiar from the Bernese dialect which was the mother tongue with which she had grown up.
 In 1964 she agreed her transfer to Turkey only with reluctance, fearing the disruptive impact on UNICEF work in Brazil of a change in the organisation's management there.
 As matters turned out she was nevertheless received with great cordiality by colleagues at the UNICEF office in Turkey (where she was the only non-Turkish national on the organisation's payroll).